Tessa Schlesinger has a strong interest in ethical behaviour as she maintains without it, communities and societies will eventually collapse

 Why Ethics Are Important

-Most people confuse morality with ethics.
-Morality generally refers to sexual behaviour and its dos and don’ts are generally related to a religious teaching.
 Ethics are rules in society that govern the greater good of the community, country, or world.
 While some ethics will be derived from religious teaching, other ethics are simply rules that have evolved over a period of time which safeguards the interests of the community.
-Of course, it could be argued that all religious morals and ethics evolved in the same way.
+The legislature of a country does not generally determine ethics for its citizens.
+Countries tend to be concerned with ensuring order, maintaining control, and keeping the status quo intact.
+The status quo normally means ensuring that the top 1% retain their position at the top.
+This is the opposite of what ethics do.
+Ethics involve doing good for the entire community.

 Examples of Ethics